dmaevsky/conclure/README.md

 A flow is considered *finished* when it is either *concluded* (with a *result* or an *error*) or *cancelled*.

 You can also attach *weak* watchers to a flow using `whenFinished(flow, callback)`.
 The callback will be called with `{ cancelled, error, result }` when the flow has finished.

+In case the flow concludes with a result or an error, the weak watchers are called *before* the result is delivered to the flow's parents, so the callback passed to `whenFinished` is roughly equivalent to the `finally` block of a redux-saga generator.
+However, it can be attached to promises and effects as well, and enables perfectly valid edge cases, when a flow is cancelled synchronously while the generator is running.

 Check out some examples in the Recipes section below.

 ### Effects
 ```js